Formulas | Formula library

 * Salary_increase_based_on_country__c

-This example is for a formula field you can use as the Salary_increase_based_on_Recent_Increase__c in the preceding Salary increase percentage formula example.
+This example is for a formula field you can use as the Salary_increase_based_on_Recent_Increase__c.
+This is in the preceding Salary increase percentage formula example.

-This example checks if the year in the start date of the team member's current Salary record is same as the year in today's date, no increase is permitted and the formula returns text to indicate that.
-If the years do not match, an increase is permitted and the formula returns text to indicate that.
+This example checks if the start date year of the team member's current Salary record is the same as the year today.
+No increase is permitted and the formula returns text to indicate that.
+If the years don't match, an increase is permitted and the formula returns text to indicate that.

 Copy